LadyBoonami/neo-ed/doc/posix_incompatibilities.md

 as specified.

-`neo-ed` currently does not support using the delimiter character inside a regular expression. **TODO**
+`neo-ed` currently does not support using the delimiter character inside a regular expression.

 ### Change Command

 `neo-ed`'s change command only operates on a single line, and cannot be used to delete that line.

 Using address 0 is not supported.

 ### Edit Command